Lowest Mortgage Rate in Canada. Starting from 2.99%

 Unlike variable rates, fixed mortgage rates are influenced by the bond market and set according to bond yields, which respond to market factors and fluctuations.
 This rate type doesn't follow interest rate changes but instead anticipates where they're going.

-Fixed mortgage rates are the favourite choice of risk-averse homeowners, and many may stick with this choice during economic volatility despite any potential savings from variable rates.
+Fixed mortgage rates are the favourite choice of risk-averse homeowners, and many may stick with a fixed rate during economic volatility despite any potential savings from variable rates.

 With full tariffs, the 5-year fixed rate could drop more if interest rates go lower.

-However, now that tariffs are a reality, investors could seek safer assets, increasing demand for Canadian government bonds, which typically drives bond prices up and yields down.
+But now that tariffs are a reality, investors could seek safer assets, increasing demand for Canadian government bonds, which typically drives bond prices up and yields down.
+Yields on a steady downward trend can be an indication that the economy is in trouble, predicating lowering prime rates.

-But still be higher than a variable rate.
+A fixed rate is still (usually) higher than a variable rate.

 5-year fixed rates are usually higher than 5-year variable rates (including lender discount off prime) by a spread of about 0.25% to 1.0%.
 Variable rates are typically lower than fixed rates because of the increased risk of change.